paulwinex/pw_MultiScriptEditor/readme.md

 If necessary, you can extend this to make your own integration module.
 The main pre condition - Should be used Python2.7.

+### Houdini features
+  - Code completion for all modules and return types (remastered hou library)
+  - Context completion for functions CreateNode, CreateInputNode and CreateOutputNode with existing houdini node types
+  - Context completion string for absolute houdini internal path and node parameters.
+To use this complete start string with "/ or '/
+  - Drag&Dropping Houdini nodes and parameters fills in their path.
+Use Alt modifier to wrap node or parameter as code like in Houdini Python Shell.
+  - Reading and writing to PythonSOP code and asset sections

+### Nuke features
+  - Code completion for all modules and return types (remastered nuke library)
+  - Context completion for createNode with existing Nuke node types
+  - Context completion for function toNode with existing nodes in current script
+  - Converting selected nodes to code with function nuke.toNode
+  - Searching and converting nodes to code from clipboard
+  - Reading and writing from PythonKnobs code

+### Maya features
+  - Save code to shelf and accept dropped shelf button code, like default Maya script editor
+  - Drag&Dropping Maya nodes fills in their path.
+Use Alt modifier to wrap node or parameter as code.
+Import PyMEL before doing this!
+  - Context completion for function PyNode with existing nodes in current scene
+  - Context completion for function pm.createNode and cmds.createNode with existing Maya node types

 # How to install

 ### Standalone